xddxdd/blog/source/_posts/en/article/modify-computer/worship-in-traceroute.lantian/index.md

 2020-10-11 Update
 -----------------

 Now a better way exists that doesn't involve a bunch of Docker containers.
-Please refer to [Writing Essays in Traceroute, Elegantly](/en/article/creations/traceroute-chain.lantian).
+Please refer to [Writing Stories in Traceroute, Elegantly](/en/article/creations/traceroute-chain.lantian).

 Intro
 -----